Galaxy kinematics and mass estimates at $z\sim1$ from ionised gas and stars: Discussion and Conclusions

 \item We find excellent agreement between cumulative total mass profiles constrained from our {\sc{dysmal}} models using H$\alpha$ kinematics and from JAM models to the stellar kinematics, out to at least 10~kpc for five of six galaxies (average $\Delta M_{\rm dyn}(R_{e,\rm F814W})<0.1$~dex, standard deviation 0.07~dex; Section~\ref{s:mcum}).
 This shows that dynamical masses at $z\sim1$ can be robustly measured from modelling spatially resolved observations, either of stellar or ionised gas kinematics. \\

 \item Simpler dynamical mass estimates based on integrated stellar velocity dispersion are less accurate (standard deviation 0.24~dex; Section~\ref{s:compmdyn}). \\

-\item We investigate correlations of dynamical mass offset with galaxy properties and find larger offsets e.g.\ for galaxies with stronger misalignments of photometric and H$\alpha$ kinematic position angles (Section~\ref{s:corr}).
+\item We investigate correlations of dynamical mass offset with galaxy properties and find larger offsets e.g.\ for galaxies with stronger misalignments of photometric and H$\alpha$ kinematic position angles.
+We find statistically significant correlations with dynamical mass offset and $v_{\rm rot,H\alpha}$, $v_{\rm circ,H\alpha}$, and $q_{\rm F160W}$ (Section~\ref{s:corr}).
 This highlights the value of 2D spatially resolved kinematic information in inferring dynamical masses.

 \end{itemize}